status-im/help.status.im/docs/en/getting-started/about-the-ethereum-blockchain.md

 Your Ethereum address is similar to a bank account number in traditional banking.
 Using the [Status Wallet][status-wallet-your-quick-start-guide] and Ethereum address, you can handle Ethereum-based tokens.
 Much like a physical wallet holds your cash and cards, the Status Wallet is where your digital assets reside.

-You can send, receive and store tokens securely, including Ether and ERC-20 tokens, as well as assets from Ethereum [layer-2 blockchains (L2s) and sidechains][layer-2-scaling-solutions-for-ethereum].
+You can send, receive and store tokens securely, including Ether and [ERC-20 tokens][understand-erc-20-tokens], as well as assets from Ethereum [layer-2 blockchains (L2s) and sidechains][layer-2-scaling-solutions-for-ethereum].

 ### Running dApps on Ethereum